jidongxiao/CSCI1200-DataStructures/hws/04_ride_sharing/README.md

 - Driver on the way (to pickup)
 - During a trip

 Ideally, there should be four states, and this other state would be: Ride requested but not yet accepted by any driver.
-However, as we mentioned, in this assignment, we assume that when a user issues a request, it will be accepted by a driver, and thus we can exclude this state from our consideration.
+However, as we mentioned, in this assignment, we assume that when a rider issues a request, it will be accepted by a driver, and thus we can exclude this state from our consideration.

-When the user is in Ready_to_request state, it means no driver is now assigned to this ride request, and therefore, the last 3 fields of this user will just be
+When the rider is in Ready_to_request state, it means no driver is now assigned to this ride request, and therefore, the last 3 fields of this rider will just be

 ```console
 null null null